michaelmusty/.dotfiles/README.markdown

 *   `jfcd(1)` watches a directory for changes and runs `jfc(1)` if it sees any.
 *   `maybe(1)` is like `true(1)` or `false(1)`; given a probability of success,
     it exits with success or failure.
 Good for quick tests.
+*   `pit(1)` runs its input through a pager if its standard output looks like a terminal.
 *   `plmu(1)` retrieves a list of installed modules from [`plenv`](https://github.com/tokuhirom/plenv), filters out any modules in `~/.plenv/non-cpan-modules`, and updates them all.